Book-length guides to locating and evaluating primary sources.

 Note: In the examples above, placing "s:" before the search terms Sources, Diaries, Personal Narratives, and Correspondence instructs the catalog to return only records that contain those terms in the subject field; this technique improves search relevance but is optional.

-The following TULibraries' databases and other online resources will help researchers to find both paper and digital archives.
-Note that several of the links below lead to digital collections, virtual exhibits, and online finding aids produced by TULibraries' own Special Collections Research Center (SCRC).
+These TULibraries' databases help researchers find paper and digital archives.
+The Diamond catalog lists printed directories and catalogs of archival and manuscript collections located in Philadelphia and around the country.
+Included below are links to the digital collections, virtual exhibitions, and finding aids of TULibraries' Special Collections Research Center (SCRC).

 Enter a block of text into the SERENDIP-o-MATIC engine, perhaps from an archival finding aid or bibliography, to discover other relevant archival collections.
 Includes results from such important collections as the Digital Library of America (DPLA), Europeana, Trove, and Flickr Commons.
 Read a review of Serendip-o-matic by Erin Lawrimore, an archivist at the University of North Carolina at Greensboro.